fastlane/fastlane/docs/Advanced.md

 # Advanced fastlane

 ### Environment Variables
 You can define environment variables in a `.env` or `.env.default` file in the same directory as your `Fastfile`.
-Environment variables are loading used [dotenv](https://github.com/bkeepers/dotenv).
+Environment variables are loading using [dotenv](https://github.com/bkeepers/dotenv).
 Here's an example.

 ```
 WORKSPACE=YourApp.xcworkspace